 - They lead to very fast transitions between different sublevels of Stark level manifolds, and therefore to fast thermalization of Stark level manifolds and to significant lifetime broadening.
 Particularly in vibronic lasers, they can strongly increase the gain bandwidth.

-- They are involved in Raman scattering and Brillouin scattering, where an incident photon is transformed into a photon with slightly lower energy and a phonon carrying away the difference of photon energies.
+- Phonons are also involved in Raman scattering (with optical phonons) and Brillouin scattering (with acoustic phonons), where an incident photon is transformed into a photon with slightly lower energy and a phonon carrying away the difference of photon energies.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him, e.g. via e-mail.